topaz2/chef_boilerplate/README.md

 Description
 ===========
 This cookbook's goal is to provide the best and dead simple way to start new web application project.
+It provides basic applications no matter what language you use.

 Containing following